trothr/blog/Richard/2020/20200717-long-delayings.md

 I was busy enough with a new job that I didn't really notice.
-But I didn't go deep, didn't mentally unpack things that were too painful and which I had no reference or context.
+But I didn't go deep, didn't mentally unpack things that were too painful and for which I had no reference or context.
 People suffer loss every day.
 It hurts to think about.
 Most of us would like to box it in a corner or make it go away.
 (But how do you "make it go away"?
 Can't get your loved one back.)